About Our School

 This British School for Boys was open for 20 years.
 Three subsequent schools - the National (Church of England) School for Boys (1844), the British School for Girls (1847) and the National School for Girls (1858) - were amalgamated in 1930 and, having adopted the name of The Hoddesdon Secondary School, moved to our present site in 1953.

-In addition to our state-of-the-art sports centre, which is one of the largest attached to any school in the country, we have benefited from £18 million worth of development which means that students now benefit from having some of the best learning resources and accommodation in the country.
+In addition to our state-of-the-art sports centre, we have benefited from £18 million worth of development which means that students now benefit from having some of the best learning resources and accommodation in the country.

 This means that students who attend our school benefit from a superb indoor environment as well as a landscaped external environment that provides them with opportunities for relaxation, sport and socialising.

 Most recently, the school has opened new centres for humanities, modern foreign languages, art, technology, mathematics, English as well as a new library.
 Together, these facilities mean we are able to offer a modern and integrated campus to support the work of the staff and learning of the students.